 If you're a patient outside the US wondering whether this matters to you — yes, but less dramatically than the headlines suggest.

-The likely shape of your second half of 2026: longer refill waits than you're used to, occasional pharmacy substitutions between Wegovy and Ozempic where the clinic has discretion, and a 10–20% cash-pay price drift in markets where distributors respond to allocation signals rather than contracts.
+The likely shape of your second half of 2026: longer refill waits than you're used to (count on a sigh from the pharmacist), occasional pharmacy substitutions between Wegovy and Ozempic where the clinic has discretion, and a 10–20% cash-pay price drift in markets where distributors respond to allocation signals rather than contracts.
 The harsher scenarios — multi-month stockouts, forced dose reductions, clinic pauses on new starts — are the tail, not the base case.
-They concentrate in the Korea-Mounjaro and Japan-tirzepatide corridors, where off-label demand sits downstream of a T2D-only label and carries the least allocation priority anywhere on the map.
+They concentrate in the Korea-Mounjaro and Japan-tirzepatide corridors, where cash-pay demand (Korea has the obesity label but no insurance coverage; Japan's obesity tirzepatide sits under the newer Zepbound brand while マンジャロ stays T2D-only) carries the least allocation priority anywhere on the map.

 Our semaglutide vs tirzepatide global comparison covers the molecule-level trade-offs if your clinic asks you to switch.
 If you're mid-titration, the better question at your next visit isn't "should I stockpile?"
 It's "if my dose isn't on the shelf at my next refill, what's the plan — switch molecule, switch brand, or hold a week?"
-The answer is different for every patient.
-Settle it before you need it, not the morning you do.
+The answer is different for every patient, which is exactly why it's worth settling before you need it, not the morning you do.

-July 1 is ten weeks out.
-The pharmacy in Tampa is ready.
-The pharmacy in Daegu is watching.
-Bring this up at your next refill — not because anything is wrong today, but because the map of what a GLP-1 prescription means, who pays for it, and where the supply flows gets redrawn that morning.
+July 1 is five weeks out.
+The pharmacy in Tampa is bracing for a line out the door.
+The pharmacy in Daegu is watching the same calendar and bracing for the opposite problem — same date, same drug, two very different mornings.
+Bring it up at your next refill, not because anything is wrong today, but because the map of what a GLP-1 prescription means, who pays for it, and where the supply flows all gets redrawn that morning.

 This article is for general information and isn't medical advice.
 If you're on a GLP-1 or evaluating one, discuss coverage, substitutions, and timing with your prescribing clinician and pharmacist.